Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Endocrine disorders.

-• Skin conditions such as fungal infection and scabies.
+• Skin conditions such as fungal infections and scabies.

 • Cigarette smoke.